ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 (30 points)

-This section should summarize your results and will embed links to documentation to significant outputs.
-This should document both process and show artistic results.
-This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
-Each result should include a brief textual description, and all should be listed below:

 - The output of the joint simulated speech given the prompt "My fellow americans, " is recorded in this [document](https://docs.google.com/document/d/1uqdmB1EyV2X_JCb5v0Z3M82cty0TxXzsgPxfxc4jo1A/edit?fbclid=IwAR0N-LUlHdfOig7Aq7d_p-YvIjDx8gMfolDy_T81vC6VhYkjuGTkKOEAtnY).
-Most of the time, we just selected the first output that the model generated unless under rare occasions the sampled text suffers from extreme lack in semantics due to erros such as encoding problems, over-repetition of phrases etc, in which case we simply re-run the model to generate a different sample.
-The generated speeches are mostly logically coherent *per narrator* and seems like it could be a real, abeit disjointed, presidential speech.
+Most of the time, we just selected the first output that the model generated unless under rare occasions the sampled text suffers from extreme lack of coherency due to errors such as encoding problems, over-repetition of phrases etc, in which case we simply re-run the model to generate a different sample.
+The generated speeches are mostly logically coherent *within each president's section* and seems like it could be a real, abeit disjointed, presidential speech.
 You can read the generated speech [here](https://docs.google.com/document/d/1uqdmB1EyV2X_JCb5v0Z3M82cty0TxXzsgPxfxc4jo1A/edit?fbclid=IwAR0N-LUlHdfOig7Aq7d_p-YvIjDx8gMfolDy_T81vC6VhYkjuGTkKOEAtnY).

 - The output of the integrate narrative, namely having Trump's speech finished in the style of other presidents is documented [here](https://docs.google.com/document/d/18HwZG9Am-g-p1L4gTJs10BPZwvPtNSPnSR_GMh6OOpA/edit).
 We can see that the further back time in history that we are deploying as the style for the text generation, the more incoherent it gets with respect to the original.

 - The output of Trump's simulated speech under increasing temperature is documented [here](https://docs.google.com/document/d/1t1U0tmrGFVRuhYkrHydbMnJAXf4kjhEed2wcpBzog7o/edit).
 The prefix was an excerpt from Trump's 2017 inaugural address.
 The increasing temperature appear to blur the context of the speech but the nationalist sentiment in the speeches never seem to dwindle.

 In addition, in the [/results/samples](./results/samples) folder, we have included the successive samples at each 100th training step milestone that gpt-2-simple automatically outputs.
 Here, you can see random (unseeded) text from the models of each president at different stages of training.

-On the other hand,

 ## Discussion